 Family Law

-WHEN YOU WANT A PREMARITAL CONTRACT FOR YOUR PROTECTION
+ARE YOU CONSIDERING A PREMARITAL CONTRACT FOR YOUR PROTECTION?

 Few people enter a marriage planning for a divorce or death.
 However, high divorce rates and complicated family structures are causing more and more individuals to turn to prenuptial agreements to define expectations and protect themselves from family law issues.

-At Harvey & Battey, P.A., our lawyers counsel clients regarding prenuptial and cohabitation agreements, as well as draft and review individual contracts.
+At Harvey & Battey, P.A., our family law attorneys counsel clients regarding prenuptial and cohabitation agreements, as well as draft and review individual contracts.
 Since 1922, we have been committed to helping individuals in Beaufort, South Carolina, and the surrounding areas protect themselves.

 WHAT DOES A PRENUPTIAL AGREEMENT DO?